coopengo/coog-admin/doc/coog_deployment_with_coog_admin.md

 ./unoconv rm -f
 ```

-In some case according specific application need it's necessary to start coog
+In some cases, according to specific application needs, it's necessary to start
-as a cron.
+coog as a cron.
 In this case execute the following command

 ``` bash
 ./coog cron          # to start the container